10 Cool Things to Know About Carménère Wine

 • “Purple Angel” by Montes: 92% Carménère and 8% Petit Verdot from Marchigüe and Apalta areas in Colchagua Valley.

-Keep in mind, that many producers don’t get their wine rated, so there are more gems to find if you dig!
+Remember that many producers don’t submit their wines for ratings, so there are more gems to find if you dig!

 carmenere-chile-wine-map-peumo-apalta-winefolly

-The boldest Carménère wines come from Cachapoal and Colchagua Valley.
+10. The boldest Carménère wine comes from Cachapoal and Colchagua Valley.

-Carménère is known to produce the boldest styles from the Cachapoal and Colchagua Valleys.
-The 2 most famous sub-zones within these Valleys are Apalta and Peumo in Colchagua and Cachapoal, respectively.
-Wines made with grapes from both valleys blended together are usually labeled as Rapel Valley.
+Carménère produces the boldest styles from the Cachapoal and Colchagua Valleys.
+The two most famous sub-zones within these valleys are Apalta and Peumo in Colchagua and Cachapoal, respectively.
+Wines made with a blend of grapes from both valleys usually have Rapel Valley on the label.

 Map of Chile’s Wine Regions

-Wine was brought into Chile first by Spanish Conquistadors in the mid 1500s.
-Make sense of the wines and regions of Chile with this detailed map.
+Wine was first brought into Chile by Spanish Conquistadors in the mid-1500s.
+Make sense of the wines and regions of Chile with our most up-to-date map, included in the Wine Folly Wine Map Set – 2nd Edition.